vnscriptkid/Java/Multithreading/Performance.md

 - What are the assumptions of having n equal to number of cores in order to optimize result?
 - Costs of breaking a task into many subtasks and aggregate the result?
 - When does the throughput matter?
+- We are running an HTTP server on a single machine.
+Handling  of the HTTP requests is delegated to a fixed-size pool of threads.
+Each request is handled by a single thread from the pool by performing a blocking call to an external database which may take a variable duration, depending on many factors.
+After the response comes from the database, the server thread sends an HTTP response to the user.
+Assuming we have a 64 core machine.
+What would be the optimal thread pool size to serve the HTTP request?

+Since the threads are not in the "running" state, all the time while serving the incoming requests, we may have all of the threads blocked on IO (waiting for a response from the database), but the CPU is not actually executing any tasks).
+So if we create more threads to handle the incoming requests, we will get better throughput.
+There is no way of knowing the best number of threads ahead of time since more threads means more requests can be handled, but also more overhead and context switching.
+So we need to perform a load test